pandastrike/alexandria/README.md

 * Index where resources are stored can be configured via `options` passed to `initialize`

 * For every domain whose resources are stored, two type mappings are created

-  * one type to store content type and the actual content in base64 encoding (id of documents of this type will be md5 digest of the content)
+* One type to store content type and the actual content as either plain text (for text content) or base64 encoding (for binary content).
+Id of documents of this type will be md5 digest of the content.

-  * another type to store url of the resource and a reference to the document that contains the actual content (id of documents of this type will be md5 digest of the url)
+* Another type to store url of the resource and a reference to the document that contains the actual content.
+Id of documents of this type will be md5 digest of the url.

-  * the two types are named `<domain name with . replaced by _>__content__` and second type is named `<domain name with . replaced by _>`, example: a domain such as `example.com` would have the two types named `example_com__content__` and `example_com`.
+* The two types are named `<domain_name_with_dot_replaced_with_underscore>_content` and second type is named `<domain_name_with_dot_replaced_with_underscore>`, example: a domain such as `example.com` would have the two types named `example_com_content` and `example_com`.

+* Following are example mappings (in cson format) of the two types that would be created for domain `example.com`:

+  * Mapping for type that stores the resource urls (content_ref field is md5 digest of the content itself)

+        ```
+        example_com:
+            properties:
+                url: type: "string"
+                content_ref: type: "string", index: "not_analyzed"
+        ```

+  * Mapping for type that stores the content (text_content field contains plain text content if content type is text otherwise binary_content field stores binary content in base64 encoding)

+        ```
+        example_com_content
+            properties:
+                content_type: type: "string", index: "no"
+                text_content: type: "string"
+                binary_content: type: "binary"
+        ```